 - you have severe indigestion, heartburn or stomach pain, vomiting or diarrhoea – these can be signs of an ulcer or inflammation in your stomach or gut

-- your skin or the whites of your eyes turn yellow - this can be a sign of liver problems
+- the whites of your eyes or your skin turn yellow, although this may be less obvious on brown or black skin – this can be a sign of liver problems

 - you have breathlessness, tiredness and swollen legs or ankles – these can be signs of heart failure

-- you have chest pain, shortness of breath, feeling weak or lightheaded, or an overwhelming feeling of anxiety - these can be signs of a heart attack
+- you have chest pain, shortness of breath, feel weak or lightheaded, or have an overwhelming feeling of anxiety – these can be signs of a heart attack

 - you have weakness on one side of your body, trouble speaking or thinking, loss of balance or blurred eyesight – these can be signs of a stroke